admazzola/super-degen-run/ARCHITECTURE.md

 ## Crypto Pompeii

 TODO

+- server needs to do worldgen
+- Client loads in and realizes it doesnt have data for nearby chunks - it will ask the server for them [array of chunk Ids]
+- THe server will respond to the request for those chunks' data and will send it to the client

 - add physics (gridupdater) and walking around [ray tracing]

-- server needs to do worldgen and then stream that COMPRESSED chunk tile data to the users (compressed?)
 - in the game, changes to chunk tiles are broadcasted as deltas.
-If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM) then the server sends the entire chunk state to the player [compressed -]
+They use GameTicks (turn based architecture).
+If a players version of a chunk drops out of sync (use fingerprints, blockchain, like GVM... more than 10 ticks) then the client asks the server for the updated data for that chunk

 Chunks have checkpoints + deltas.
 Similar to GVM .

-Server will store chunkdata in mongo, will keep a local copy for physics
+Server will store chunkdata in mongo, will keep a local copy for physics  [keeps copies in memory for physics - copies also have GameTick numbers and hashe on them to check for desyncs with the MongoDB which is the master ]

 ## CHUNKS